Rose-njeru/Data-Camp-Python-Projects/README.md

 # Data-Camp-Python-Projects

-This repository contains **datacamp** projects completed while  pursuing the Data Scientist With Python track.
+This repository contains **datacamp** unguided and guided  projects completed while  pursuing the Data Scientist With Python track using real-world data.

-The projects range from:

-+ Intermediate Python
-+ Data Manipulation with pandas
-+ Data science ToolBox
-+ Visualization with seaborn